coreos/console-login-helper-messages/README.md

   - [x] failed units on login
 - [ ] check installation against RHCOS and FCOS

-## Issues to figure out right now
+## Issues to figure out

-- How to manage files existing at /etc/motd and /etc/issue before installing?
+- [ ] How to manage files existing at /etc/motd and /etc/issue before installing?
 If they exist, this causes problems when installing if they are included under `%files` as part of the coreos-ux package.
 The symlinks `/etc/motd -> /etc/run` and `/etc/issue -> /run/issue` do not get created if they exist.
-- After a system update, how do motd/issue source the updated info?
+- [ ] After a system update, how do motd/issue source the updated info?
 Possibly add a PathChanged to the appropriate system/\*.path unit file, so that motd and issue can update.
-- How to make sure issuegen.* and motdgen.* are enabled (i.e. run every boot, and whenever something is dropped into a motd.d/issue.d) after installing?
+- [ ] How to make sure issuegen.* and motdgen.* are enabled (i.e. run every boot, and whenever something is dropped into a motd.d/issue.d) after installing?
 Done in `%post`? `WantedBy` a `.target` required?
 Or is this done by preset config?

 ## Enhancements for future
 - have upstream PAM include the "trying" functionality, use this config rather than symlinks